A Look At Amy Coney Barrett's Record On Abortion Rights

 "I'd expect her to overrule Roe, and she appears to have four other sitting justices who are willing to join her," Watson said.

-While there is only so much you can read into Barrett's past judicial record, Watson says you don't really have to.
+While there is only so much you can read into Barrett's past judicial record, Watson said you don't really have to.

 "I think the best evidence of her position on Roe v.
 Wade is that President Trump has said he will only appoint justices who are committed to reversing Roe, and there's no reason not to believe him," she said.

 On that question, activists on both sides of the abortion debate also seem to believe Trump.
-Barrett is receiving widespread praise from anti-abortion rights groups, and opposition from reproductive rights advocates, like Fatima Goss Graves, president of the National Women's Law Center.
+Barrett is receiving widespread praise from anti-abortion-rights groups, and opposition from reproductive rights advocates, such as Fatima Goss Graves, president of the National Women's Law Center.

 "When you pair her record with the context that this issue is coming in, it paints this extraordinary picture that even though we're in a situation where the vast majority of people in this country support access to abortion, that we are gonna have something pushed through where the Supreme Court may leave us without that right," she said.

 While a majority of Americans favor some limitations on abortion, most also support Roe v.
 Wade.
-If Barrett is confirmed and the court indeed overturns that precedent, the issue would be left to the states – setting up intense fights in legislatures, and legal observers say, leading to an even more patchwork system, where abortion rights hinge almost entirely on where a person lives.
+If Barrett is confirmed and the court indeed overturns that precedent, the issue would be left to the states – setting up intense fights in legislatures, and legal observers said, leading to an even more patchwork system, where abortion rights hinge almost entirely on where a person lives.